wslider/correct-the-html-responsive/README.md

 ### Submitting Your Work

-After completing the task, be sure to commit your changes and push them back to your own forked repository and turn in the GitHub link in Google Classroom.
+After completing the task, be sure to commit your changes and push them back to your own forked repository and turn in the GitHub link in OpenClass.